 This is due to again, being told wrong and absurd information from the media about what a man expects in the courtship process.

-I will make a list of all the big ‘no-no’s’ for women in a future article.
+I will make a list of all the big ‘no-nos’ for women in a future article.
 But for now.
-This is what i’ve noticed.
+This is what I’ve noticed.

 2) What girls say about what they like on a conscious level isn’t what they really like on a subconscious level.

-When I look at my past relationships, I realised really quickly that the reason why the girls were with me in the first place wasn’t because of what I owned or what I had.
+When I look at my past relationships, I realized really quickly that the reason why the girls were with me in the first place wasn’t because of what I owned or what I had.
 It was all because I was able to provide her with good feelings and a connection that she otherwise wasn’t able to find elsewhere.

-Yes, there’s no denying that displays of security is important due to showing signs of being able to take care of her and her offspring.
+Yes, there’s no denying that displays of security are important due to showing signs of being able to take care of her and her offspring.
 The real facts are, women are guided by their emotions and are creatures of the moment when it comes to making decisions.